Unleash the Flying Monkeys!

 Welcome to the website of Leah Saylor-Abney.

 Hi, I'm Leah.
 Somehow - maybe by mistake, maybe on purpose - you've found your way to my website.
-Whatever divine intervention or Google search brought you here, I hope you'll find something of interest and stick around for a bit.
+I hope you'll find something of interest and stick around for a bit.

-When I started writing my first blog in 2008, it was mainly as homework for an online writing workshop in which I was enrolled at the time.
-Slowly it morphed into my outlet for sharing all the things about which I'm passionate.
+My first blog, started in 2008, was written mainly as homework for an online workshop in which I was enrolled at the time.
+Slowly that blog has morphed into this one: my outlet for sharing all the things about which I'm passionate.

 So, along with my thoughts on the 100+ books I read and the 250+ movies I watch each year, there will be rants, er, essays on random topics such as fear, procrastination, time, perception, feminist horror, and anything else that nibbles on my brain till I set it free.

 Every year for the last five years I've challenged myself to read a certain number of books.
 The first couple years I came up short, but since 2012 I have met and exceeded my yearly challenge.
 For 2014 I wanted to read at least 100 books - my biggest … [Read the full post]

 Rating: 3 of 5 From the back cover: Cindy McKay is Seattle’s beloved radio personality.
 She has fifty thousand friends she talks to every day, but the one secret she can never share is the horror of her personal life.
 There seems to be no … [Read the full post]